8bitnyan/MinimaLLM/README.md

+# Group 14
+- PARK, Youkwang;
+- KIM, Seoyoung; 20799669; skimbj@connect.ust.hk
+- PARK, Sangmin;

+## Contritbutions
+**PARK, Youkwang**:

+**KIM, Seoyoung**:
+- Dockerized the frontend and backend in containers and pushed to the DockerHub
+- Deployed the application Docker image using Kubernetes (Minikube) Cluster with NGINX Ingress Controller
+- Produced presentation slides and video

+**PARK, Sangmin**:

 ⸻

-📚 minimaLLM – Your AI-Powered Study & Research Assistant
+## 📚 minimaLLM – Your AI-Powered Study & Research Assistant

 minimaLLM is an intelligent and modular assistant designed to support students, researchers, and creators in learning, researching, and building projects.
 With a minimalistic interface and powerful AI integrations, minimaLLM helps you study smarter, not harder.